It’s the most wonderful time of the year again!

 Thankfully, this can be avoided and you can entirely ditch conventional wrapping paper to have a more sustainable Christmas!

-I’ve actually never bought wrapping paper in my life because I’ve always kept and reused the ones I received the previous year with my presents.
+I’ve actually never bought wrapping paper in my life because I’ve always kept and reused the ones I received the previous years.

 Not only is this very sustainable, but it will make you save a lot of money.